4B72697368/BreadCount/README.md

     and a schema that combines these to make a cohesive 8 digit binary-coated decimal adder.

-The website that includes a next-js UI contacting the logical components: [github link](https://github.com/4B72697368/BreadCount/tree/main/website/app/components).
+The website includes a next-js UI contacting the logical components: [github link](https://github.com/4B72697368/BreadCount/tree/main/website/app/components).

-The website is on [breadcount.vercel.app](https://bread-count.vercel.app/)
+The website is available on [breadcount.vercel.app](https://bread-count.vercel.app/)

 ### Notice:
 Even though it appears to be a simple calculator, each addition is cascading through hundreds bit operators.